asu-trans-ai-lab/grid2demand/README.md

 **Trip generation**

-To enable detailed modeling of trip generation from park lots and buildings, different types of POI nodes are specifically covered in file *poi.csv*, extracted from the original *OSM file*.
-The user can supply for more information in *poi.csv* in case of missing values.
+To enable detailed modeling of trip generation from parking lots and buildings, different types of POI nodes are specifically covered in file *poi.csv*, extracted from the original *OSM file*.
+The user can supply more information in *poi.csv* in case of missing values.
 The trip generation process used in grid2demand has the following 3 sub-steps.

-1. For each node, the amount of produced or attracted traffic is computed based on underlying trip purpose and POI type, defined in *poi_trip_rate.csv.*
+1. For each node, the amount of produced or attracted traffic is computed based on the underlying trip purpose and POI type, defined in *poi_trip_rate.csv.*

 2. Update the field of production and attraction for each POI or boundary node in *node*.*csv*.